 - human migration flows in which the movers have not choice but to relocate

-pull factors → positive conditions and perceptions that induce people to leave their adobe and migrate to a new location
+pull factors → negative conditions and perceptions that induce people to leave their adobe and migrate to a new location

 immigration → the movement of individuals into a population